Fujifilm X-T2 vs X-E3

 - More heavily discounted: Has been on the market for longer (launched in July 2016).

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - More compact: Is smaller (121x74mm vs 133x92mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 170g or 34 percent) and is thus easier to take along.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More affordable: Was introduced into a lower priced category (44 percent cheaper at launch).

 - More modern: Was introduced somewhat (1 year and 2 months) more recently.

 Care should be taken when interpreting the review scores above, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.